17 of the Best iPhone Apps for Engineers

-These engineering apps provide just that are are sure to help you spend your valuable time on more important things - like sleeping and eating.
+These engineering apps provide just that and are sure to help you spend your valuable time on more important things - like sleeping and eating.

-From providing a quick reference to useful equations or terms to quickly and easily converted between different units, these 17 have something to offer for everyone.
+From providing a quick reference, to useful equations to quickly and easily convert between different units, these 17 have something to offer for everyone.